ddnexus/pagy/docs/api/frontend.md

 All the methods in this module are prefixed with the `"pagy_"` string in order to avoid any possible conflict with your own methods when you include the module in your helper.
 The methods prefixed with the `"pagy_get_"` string are sub-methods/getter methods that are intended to be overridden and not used directly.

 Please, keep in mind that overriding any method is very easy with Pagy.
-Indeed you can do it right where you are using it: no need of monkey-patching or tricky gymmickry.
+Indeed you can do it right where you are using it: no need of monkey-patching or tricky gimmickry.

 ### pagy_nav(pagy, ...)